 The Nugget is great for building, lounging, and playing.
 If you have two, they can serve as a small sofa in your play space.

 Our son loves his nugget, though he didn’t really start actively playing with it until he was around 2 years old.
-Now, at almost 3, it is his very favorite toy!
+Now, at 4, it is his very favorite toy!

 This is my favorite take on climbing blocks for toddlers because it is so multi-purpose and will really grow with your child.